jan-lehmkuhl/FreeCAD-CfdOf-workflow/doc/installation-instructions/openfoam.md

 ### Installation
 1. read: [openfoam.org-help](https://openfoam.org/download/windows-10/)
-2. Activate Windows Subsystem for Linux (WSL) like described in [WSL-activation]
+2. Activate Windows Subsystem for Linux (WSL) like described in [WSL-activation] and install your desired Distro from `Microsoft Store` within Windows 10.
+    At the end you have a terminal with Linux (WSL) running.
 3. Install OpenFOAM inside WSL described in the Linux-Installation-Chapter below